BOTMC and Equity, Diversity, Inclusion

 2. The Attribution project - purpose: to foster attribution in transforming cultural appropriation to cultural appreciation.
 Started in 2021.
 Each year we will honor an old time musician from under-represented groups by having their music performed and taught at the BOTMC, and we will also make a collectible illustrated card, with original artwork commissioned from an artist of color on one side and biographical info on the other.
 In 2022 we honored North Carolina guitar and banjo player Etta Baker and Andrew & Jim Baxter, a father-son duo from Georgia.
 We educated people about their lives and music via lecture, workshop and collectible cards with beautiful original artwork by Zoë Sinclair!
 Valerie Turner (of Piedmont Blūz) taught one of Etta Baker’s songs in her guitar workshop, Earl White talked about the Baxters in his “Black Americans in Old Time Music: Then & Now” presentation, and the collectible cards were distributed at all festival events.
 Stay tuned for news of our 2023 honorees!

-3. Black Banjo and Fiddle Fellowship Project (see above) - Scheduled to kick off in spring, 2023, the BBFF is a two-year apprenticeship and music teacher training program, and is a program of the Oakland Public Conservatory of Music (OPC), a music school which serves the local Black community.
-The BBFF is also a collaboration between the BOTMC and OPC, administered by OPC.
+3. Black Banjo and Fiddle Fellowship Project (see above) - The BBFF is a two-year apprenticeship and music teacher training program, two years in the planning and launched in May 2023.
+It is a collaboration between the BOTMC and the Oakland Public Conservatory of Music (OPC), a music school rooted in the local Black community, and will be administered by OPC.
 The outcome will be the establishment of an old-time music program at OPC, with classes, jams and other activities.

 OPC’s founder/director, Angela Wellman, is a highly regarded jazz trombonist, who also plays the banjo, having attended the Black Banjo Gathering which was the start of the burgeoning Black Banjo movement.